backdrop-contrib/basic_cart/readme.md

 KNOWN ISSUES
 ---------------------

+This module is not supported in 2016 by @biolithic , the module port person.

+Contact another developer on this list for support, or use at your own discretion.

+Some supported (but in development) options in 2016 are <https://github.com/codewombat/backshop> and <https://github.com/biolithic/basic_cart_plus>

 NOTE: You must create your own Views using the content types this module provides to have a record-keeping backend.

 SPECIAL THANKS